František Konvička

-František Konvička (born August 11, 1938 in Okříšky, Czechoslovakia) is a former Czech professional basketball player and coach.
+František Konvička (born 11 August 1938) is a former Czech professional basketball player and coach.
 At 6'3 " tall (1.92 m), he played at the small forward position.

 Playing career

 Club career

 Konvička spent his club career playing with Spartak Brno.
 He reached two EuroLeague Finals, in 1964, and 1968, averaging 26.6 points per game.

 National team career

-Konvička represented the senior Czechoslovakian national basketball team for a decade, in international competitions.
+Konvička represented the senior Czechoslovakia national basketball team for a decade, in international competitions.
 He won two EuroBasket silver medals, in 1959 and 1967, as well as a bronze medal in 1969.

 Coaching career

 After his playing career, Konvička worked as a basketball coach.